Gradient and Newton Boosting for Classification and Regression: Introduction

-To the best of our knowledge, a systematic comparison concerning the predictive accuracy of gradient, Newton, and hybrid gradient-Newton boosting for various choices of loss functions and regression and classification tasks has not been done so far.
-The $L_K$\_TreeBoost algorithm of \citet{friedman2001greedy} is compared in \citet{friedman2001greedy} with $K$-class LogitBoost of \citet{friedman2000additive} for classification with five classes in a simulation study for one type of random functions.
-In our terminology, $L_K$\_TreeBoost is a version of hybrid gradient-Newton boosting and $K$-class LogitBoost corresponds to Newton boosting for the Bernoulli likelihood. \citet{friedman2001greedy} finds that the algorithms perform ``nearly the same'' with ``LogitBoost perhaps having a slight advantage''.
+To the best of our knowledge, a systematic comparison concerning the predictive accuracy of gradient, Newton, and hybrid gradient-Newton boosting for various choices of loss functions, including regression and classification losses, has not been done so far.
+The $L_K$\_TreeBoost algorithm \citep{friedman2001greedy} is compared in \citet{friedman2001greedy} with $K$-class LogitBoost \citep{friedman2000additive} for classification with five classes in a simulation study for one type of random functions.
+In our terminology, $L_K$\_TreeBoost is a version of hybrid gradient-Newton boosting, and $K$-class LogitBoost corresponds to Newton boosting for the Bernoulli likelihood. \citet{friedman2001greedy} finds that the algorithms perform ``nearly the same'' with ``LogitBoost perhaps having a slight advantage''.
 In addition, it is mentioned that ``it is likely that when the shrinkage parameter is carefully tuned for each of the three methods [$L_K$\_TreeBoost, $K$-class LogitBoost, AdaBoost], there would be little performance differential between them.''
 Our empirical evidence is not in line with this statement. \citet{saberian2011taylorboost} also briefly compare variants of boosting with gradient and second-order updates using three different binary classification datasets and Haar wavelets as base learners.
-However, their boosting approach is different from ours, and also the one usually adopted in practice and research, in the sense that they assume normed based learners, find base learners as maxima of inner products of gradients and base learners, and perform an additional line search to find the step size.
+However, their boosting approach is different from the one usually adopted in practice and research in the sense that they assume normed based learners, find base learners as maxima of inner products of gradients and base learners, and then have to perform an additional line search to find the step size.
 Further, tuning parameters such as the learning rate and the number of boosting iterations are not chosen using cross-validation, and only 25 boosting iterations are performed.
-In addition, no uncertainty in predictive accuracy is documented and no tests are done to investigate whether the differences are statistically significant.
 Nonetheless, they come to the same conclusion as we do, i.e., they find that their version of second-order boosting performs better than gradient boosting.
-The closest to our analysis is \citet{Li2010RobustLA}.
-He compares Newton boosting (``logitboost'') with hybrid gradient-Newton boosting (``mart'') for several multi-class classification datasets and also finds that Newton results in lower test errors than hybrid gradient-Newton boosting.
-However, \citet{Li2010RobustLA} only considers one sample split per dataset and thus ignores uncertainty in predictive accuracy, and tuning parameters are not chosen using cross-validation.
+The closest to our empirical analysis are \citet{Li2010RobustLA} and \citet{zheng2012functional}. \citet{Li2010RobustLA} compares Newton boosting (``logitboost'') with hybrid gradient-Newton boosting (``mart'') for several multi-class classification datasets and also finds that Newton results in lower test errors than hybrid gradient-Newton boosting.
+Further, \citet{zheng2012functional} compare gradient and Newton boosting when using the probit link function in a logistic regression model and find that Newton boosting results in lower error rates than gradient boosting for several classification applications including face detection, cancer classification, and handwritten digit recognition.
+However, both \citet{Li2010RobustLA} and \citet{zheng2012functional} consider only specific classification tasks, tuning parameters are not chosen using validation data in their experiments, and it is not investigated whether the observed differences are statistically significant.
 Finally, \citet{sun2014convergence} compare Newton and gradient boosting for binary classification using the logistic loss.
-Their focus is on the convergence rate and their empirical comparison only considers the training error, though.
+Their focus is on the convergence rate and their empirical comparison only considers training errors, though.